Skip to content

 processPayment: ({ amount }) =>

-// In workflow, you receive the plain value:
+// In the workflow, you receive the plain value:

 const payment = await activities.processPayment({ amount: 100 });